laravel/spark-docs/installation.md

 > **Note:** Once the new Spark project has been created, you will need to migrate your new project's database using the `php artisan migrate` Artisan command.
 If you are not using Homestead, you will also need to update your `.env` file with your database credentials.

-Once Spark is installed, you are ready to [configure your application](/docs/5.0/billing).

 <a name="installation-via-composer"></a>
 ### Installation Via Composer